Editorships

 Editors’ FAQ

 2. Does becoming an editor involve a large time commitment?
 No. Our aim is to support and amplify Islamic law scholars’ existing work, requiring minimal additional time commitment with maximal support from PIL students and staff to help bring that work to a broader community that you are helping to build through your participation.
-The only formal requirement is to make 4 small contributions each year of your own work, peer reviews, or otherwise (see above).
+The only formal requirement is to make four small contributions each year of your own work, peer reviews, or otherwise (see above).
 You can devote as much or little time as you like to engaging your community of peers.

 3. What qualifies me to apply for an editorship?
 Editors are scholars or advanced students of Islamic law, as recognized by degree-granting institutions, your peers, and publications.